had2020/Morse-Code-Code-Plus/README.md

 - Also in the Base 2 Number Constants, numbers beyond 4 bits, will be added as a separate number.

-# How to build the compiler
+# How to build the compiler from source?

 This project consists of the compiler for Morse Code Code Plus.
-In other to build across differnet operating systems upon differing CPU architectures, one can compile the Rust based compiler, and then use it as a command line ulity to compile Morse Code Code Plus into corresponding Machine code.
+In order to build across different operating systems upon differing CPU architectures, one can compile the Rust based compiler; then use it as a command line ulity to compile Morse Code Code Plus into corresponding Machine code.
+Otherwise you can just download the compiler from the releases.

 Step 1.)
 Clone/Download the source Repo
 ``` Bash